puzzle/ansible-training/content/en/docs/12/05/_index.en.md

 Then we can set the arguments to the module by calling the `set_module_args` function in the test cases.

 The second issue we need to address is to verify the termination status of the module.
-It either will call the exit_json function or the fail_json function.
+It either will call the `exit_json` function or the `fail_json` function.
-Using pytest fixtrues to mock the AnsibleModule functions is a good approach to test the module:
+Using pytest fixtures, we can mock the AnsibleModule functions:

 ```python
 from unittest.mock import patch, MagicMock